socketio/socket.io-website/source/_posts/20150120-native-socket-io-and-android.md

 <img class="aligncenter size-full wp-image-626" src="/images/androidchat.gif" alt="android chat demo" width="338" height="600"/>

-In this tutorial well learn how to create a chat client that communicates with a Socket.IO <a href="https://github.com/Automattic/socket.io/blob/master/examples/chat/index.js">Node.JS chat server</a>, with our <a href="https://github.com/nkzawa/socket.io-client.java">native Android Client</a>!
-If you want to jump straight to the code, its on <a href="https://github.com/nkzawa/socket.io-android-chat">GitHub</a>.
+In this tutorial well learn how to create a chat client that communicates with a Socket.IO <a href="https://github.com/socketio/socket.io/blob/master/examples/chat/index.js">Node.JS chat server</a>, with our <a href="https://github.com/socketio/socket.io-client-java">native Android Client</a>!
+If you want to jump straight to the code, it's on <a href="https://github.com/nkzawa/socket.io-android-chat">GitHub</a>.
 Otherwise, read on!

 ## Introduction